 About » Newsroom

 ACTON, MA—Discovery Museum today announced a renewed partnership with MathWorks, the Natick, MA-based software developer, to bring its Traveling Science Workshops (TSW) hands-on STEM program to pre-K through grade 8 classrooms throughout New England in the 2017-2018 school year.
 Now in its 25th year, TSW has been updated and expanded to support changes to state science curriculum standards; it is the only classroom-based program of its kind in Massachusetts.
-This is the seventh consecutive year that MathWorks has underwritten the program.
+This is the eighth consecutive year that MathWorks has underwritten the program.

 TSW is on track to serve more than 31,000 students in over 1,500 classrooms this school year, marking the sixth consecutive year of program growth.
 A two-year effort to realign the program to state guidelines has resulted in a number of new grade-based workshop offerings including Force & Magnetism, Force & Motion, Sound for Preschool, and Weather & Climate.
 Additional new workshops are currently in pilot to be offered next school year.

 In all workshops, fun, hands-on discovery activities demystify science concepts, strengthen problem solving skills, and reinforce the scientific method.
 Classroom teachers and parents receive follow-up activities to reinforce learned concepts.